cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsInvitesPartialUpdate"></a>
 # **orgsInvitesPartialUpdate**
-> OrganizationInviteResponse orgsInvitesPartialUpdate(org, slugPerm, data)
+> OrganizationInvite orgsInvitesPartialUpdate(org, slugPerm, data)

 Update a specific organization invite.